LioK251/mp3converter/README.md

 - 💾 **Download Management**: Easy download of MIDI and sheet files
 - 🎯 **Async Processing**: Non-blocking conversions for better user experience
 - 🔄 **CUDA/CPU Toggle**: Switch between GPU (CUDA) and CPU processing with a simple toggle switch
+- 🎵 **Multi-Transpose Mode**: Automatic region-based transposition for pieces with key changes
+- 📋 **Copy Transposes**: Quickly copy transpose values for use in other tools
 - 🌐 **Auto-Browser Launch**: Automatically opens your browser when starting the application
 ![Converter Page](templates/converter.png)
 ![History Page](templates/history.png)